drachlyznardh/git-historian/README.md

 Concept
 -------

-The goal of this project is to display the history of a Git repo focusing on long-lived parallel branches.
-In order to be more human-readable, branches are displayed as vertical sequences of commits as long as there are no forks and no merges, which can both cause a switch of tracks from column to column.
-Plus, as a branch starts, it books its column, so that it can grow on a straight line without the risk of being pushed right by other branches, as it happens normally in Git.
+The long-term goal of this project is to provide an alternative layout for `git log --graph`; the short-term goal is to display the history of a Git repo using straight lines to represent long-lived branches.
+The user can specify how branches are ordered, thus having specific branches on specific columns.

 Proof of existence
 ------------------